-• This stage comprises five main components.
-It commences with an environment scan to understand requirements, systems, resources and general preparation by auditing the data and valuations returned for 2023 to identify issues.
-Review any previously identified anomalies to the 2023 valuations and determine whether these were random or due to problem areas, confined to specific submarket groups (SMGs) or property types.
+This stage comprises six main components.
+It commences with a pre-stage 1 meeting to establish proprieties and areas of improvement for the forthcoming general valuation.
+Additionally, an environment scan to understand requirements, systems, resources and general preparation by auditing the data and valuations returned for 2025 to identify issues.
+Review any previously identified anomalies to the 2025 valuations and determine whether these were random or due to problem areas, confined to specific sub-market groups (SMGs) or property types.

-2.1.1 Data Validation
+2.1.1.
+Data Validation